maheshpalamuttath/wpc/README.md

 # WhatsApp Patron Connect

-This repository contains a straightforward web application designed for connecting with patrons via WhatsApp.
+This repository contains a simple web application designed for connecting with patrons via WhatsApp.
 The application allows library staff to send images along with descriptions, and this information is sent in bulk to a list of WhatsApp numbers present in the Koha database using the WhatsApp API.

 ## Dependencies